gnolang/gno/docs/how-to-guides/effective-gno.md

 One approach is to look at the EOA (Externally Owned Account), which is the original caller.
-For this, you should call `std.GetOrigCaller()`, which returns the address of the wallet used to make the transaction.
+For this, you should call `std.GetOrigCaller()`, which returns the public address of the account that signed the transaction.

 Internally, this call will look at the frame stack, which is basically the stack of callers including all the functions, anonymous functions, other realms, and